Updated July 10, 2023

 - It assists in understanding the needs of the market.
 The company can create effective planning of human and material resources to align with market trends.

 - Surveys can help gain knowledge about the company’s target audience.
-They use it to understand the customer’s needs regarding their goods or services.
+They use it to understand customer needs regarding goods or services.

-- For startups, determining the economic degree of success or failure when it enters the market is necessary.
+- Startups need to determine the economic degree of success or failure when it enters the market.
 Even when existing businesses launch a new product or service, they must gauge its success rates.
 Market analysis methods can help with both of these scenarios.

 2. Delphi Method